Left: Solo brown bear encounter, Katmai Nat’l Park, Alaska Right: 2022 Japanese TV segment featuring Ron at Brooks Falls, Katmai NP

 3) Why pay for a guide when I know what I want and how to photograph?

-Knowing who to go with, who’s charging way more than they should, bear behavior, animal habits, weather, terrain, alternate routes, Murphy’s Law, first aid — these only come from decades of living here.
-We’ve fixed broken or drenched cameras, loaned out lenses or SIM cards, and all kinds of issues when the unexpected happens.
-You’ll get tons of tips on Alaska, animals and photography.
-And by the way, we’re eager to hear about your experiences!
+Knowing who to go with, who’s charging more than they should, bear behavior, weather, terrain, alternate routes, Murphy’s Law, first aid — these only come from decades of living here.
+We’ve fixed broken or drenched cameras, pulled float planes off submerged rocks, and dealth with countless other field issues when the unexpected happens.
+There’s a lot ” behind the scenes” that you won’t even notice while you’re clicking away.